nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   which are case-insensitive, e.g. `bio`, `BIO`, `Bio` are equivalent.
   For more details, see the [Field Format Summary](#61-field-format-summary) below.

-* If the student name to be edited already exists in TutorsPet, a warning `This student name Alex Yeoh already exists with a different phone number.
-Do you wish to proceed? y/n` will be shown. and users will have to enter either `y` (yes) or `n` (no) accordingly.
-If `y` is entered, the contact will be added.
+* If the student **name** or **lesson** to be edited already exists in TutorsPet, a warning prompting user's input will be shown.
-  If `n` is entered, the contact would not be added.
+  If `y` is entered, the contact will be edited.

-* If the lesson day and time to be edited already exists in TutorsPet, a warning `You have a lesson at [lesson day and time] with [student(s)].
-Do you wish to proceed? y/n` will be shown and users will have to enter either `y` (yes) or `n` (no) accordingly.
-If `y` is entered, the contact will be added.
-  If `n` is entered, the contact would not be added.
+  If `n` is entered, the contact would not be edited.

 <div markdown="block" class="alert alert-primary">
 :bulb:**Tips:** <br>